truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/45-linked-discourses-on-the-eightfold-path.md

 with good friends develops and cultivates the noble eightfold path."

 <!--pg-->
-### N 45.78--82 Five Discourses on Accomplishment in Ethics, Etc. *Sīlasampadādisuttapañcaka*
+### SN 45.78--82 Five Discourses on Accomplishment in Ethics, Etc. *Sīlasampadādisuttapañcaka*

 "Mendicants, I do not see a single thing that gives rise to the noble eightfold path, or, if it's already arisen, fully develops it like